 Minds Matter uses biomedical engineering and biomechanics to study how the human body reacts to forces that can cause concussion.
 Head Impact Sensors play a key role.

-Minds Matter deploys novel methods to quantify recovery to investigate promising active therapies.
+Minds Matter deploys novel methods to quantify recovery and investigate promising active therapies.

 Describing Pediatric Concussion

 Minds Matter quantifies the diversity and variability of the pediatric patient population so that clinicians can recognize and treat specific concussion symptoms.

 Minds Matter's Involvement in National Guidelines

 Experts from the Minds Matter Concussion Program have participated on multiple panels and committees to set national guidelines and policies using Children's Hospital of Philadelphia's concussion research findings.